-My Disclaimer: I’m an evangelist for psychotherapy.
+My disclaimer: I’m an evangelist for psychotherapy.
 Not only is it my profession, but I’ve been a consumer of the therapeutic arts for many years.
 Hell, I even formed a psychotherapy holiday.
 I drank the talking cure Kool-Aid a long time ago.
 Keep that in mind as you read my incredibly biased response to the latest Mailbag question.

 Once again, we have a disguised and distorted letter from an unidentifiable and possibly fictional reader:

 Great post!
-Something that comes to mind is Rogers' concept "therapy for normals."
+Something that comes to mind is Rogers' concept of "therapy for normals."
 So my question is, do you feel there is anyone who would not benefit from therapy?

-To paraphrase a sufficiently brief inquiry: who doesn’t need therapy?
+To paraphrase a sufficiently brief inquiry: Who doesn’t need therapy?

 Simple.
 Everyone can benefit from being in therapy all the time.
 Next question.

 Alright, I’ll elaborate.
-If the question is really asking who should seek therapy for treatment of a mental disorder, the answer is 1 in 4 of us.
+If the question is really asking who should seek therapy for the treatment of a mental disorder, the answer is 1 in 4 of us.
 But if the question is who might benefit from the services of a skilled psychotherapist, the number is larger.
 Much larger.
 Who wouldn’t benefit from meeting with a professional listener/problem solver once per week to take stock of their life and work on reducing struggle or attaining personal potential and life satisfaction?
 I'd like to meet that person.

-In the aforementioned post (8 More Reasons to Go to Therapy) I mentioned that therapy has two possible goals: treat illness (medical model) and/or promote health (wellness model).
+In the aforementioned post ("8 More Reasons to Go to Therapy") I mentioned that therapy has two possible goals: treat illness (medical model) and/or promote health (wellness model).
 Unfortunately, therapy is primarily known for the illness side.
 People end up thinking they should go to therapy when they’re not emotionally well, that everyone who goes to therapy isn’t emotionally well, and that as soon as I’m emotionally well I don’t “have to” be in therapy any longer.
 Again, this is the medical model talking.

 Or we can look at the wellness model.
 Anyone, whether they have a DSM diagnosis or not, may choose to go to therapy because they want to enhance and enrich their life.
 Maybe they want to figure out how to make great friendships.
 Or work through a confusing issue in their past.
-Or live more consciously instead of racing through To Do lists.
+Or live more consciously instead of racing through To-Do lists.
 They want to have great sex, write a book, have a better attitude, or develop healthy habits.
-So they choose to go therapy.
+So they choose to go to therapy.
 Do they “need” therapy?
 As a medical or psychiatric necessity, probably not.
 But as a quality of life aid, it could help.

 And then there’s the issue of preventive medicine.
 I believe everyone could benefit from some time in therapy or at least getting a mental health checkup (What’s this, you ask?
 Look here) at regular intervals in their life.
 Your future self would appreciate the foresight of your current self having a screening and establishing an objective baseline of cognitive and psychological functioning.
 Relational, emotional, and cognitive issues benefit from early detection and intervention.